for a Home

-out there, a robin thinks your backyard is its home territory.
+out there, a robin thinks of your backyard as its home.
 A robin's

-the best land.
+the best habitat.
 He flies over neighborhoods or sits high in trees.
 He looks and

 listens.
 What do you think a robin wants in his territory?
 What doesn’t he